WikiMANNia/MediaWiki-Skins-with-Advertisements/README.md

 * $wgDonationButtonURL = 'yourdomain.org/donationpage.php?lang=';
 * $wgDonationButtonIMG = $wgServer.'/images/Donate_Button.gif';

-The facebook button can be hidden by $wgFacebookButton and the link to the donation page can be set explicitly by $wgFacebookButtonURL:
+The facebook button can be hidden by $wgFacebookButton and the link to the facebook page can be set explicitly by $wgFacebookButtonURL:

 * $wgFacebookButton = false;
 * $wgFacebookButtonURL = 'www.facebook.com/pages/YourPage/xxxxxxxxxxxxxxx';